 According to some studies, it costs an average of six to nine months' of an employee's base salary to replace them.1 And for at least one in five companies, the costs exceed $50,000.2

 The best candidates want to work in a positive, supportive environment that aligns with their core values and provides them with interesting work.
 When you communicate your core values and company culture to candidates up front, you increase the odds of attracting candidates who are passionate about your business—and who are more likely to be high performers who stay with you for the long haul because they believe in what they’re doing.

 If you need to hire, but hire too far in advance, you'll put people on a payroll that can't support the cost without increased production.

 On the other hand, when you onboard and train new staff members right when you need them, your new employees can hit the ground running.
 When the timing is right, you'll smooth out your stair step profitability, and prevent the added expense that can be incurred from hiring too early.

 If you make money on people’s time, the value of your business lies with your employees—the people who understand and share your strategic vision, have in-depth knowledge of your intellectual property and processes, and possess the ability to help drive your company forward.

 It’s important to realize that the most important sale you’ll ever make isn’t to any customer.
 Instead, it’s to an A-player employee who’ll join your company, help you build a high-performing team and add to your momentum.
 And that’s why you can’t hire just anyone to work for you.

 Companies that experience growth are doing something right, but managing your finances before, during and after growth is what will lead to long term success.

-We recommend reading The CEO’s Guide to a Increasing Profits - 5 Steps to a Profitable Service Business, for the inside scoop on what it takes to build and manage a profitable service business—in five simple, strategic steps!
+We recommend reading The CEO’s Guide to Increasing Profits - 5 Steps to a Profitable Service Business, for the inside scoop on what it takes to build and manage a profitable service business—in five simple, strategic steps!